 BCBSA Ref.
-Policy: 5.01.39 Effective Date: Jul.
-1, 2025 RELATED MEDICAL POLICIES: Last Revised: Jun.
-10, 2025 5.01.550 Pharmacotherapy of Arthropathies Replaces: Extracted from 5.01.556 Rituximab: Non-oncologic and Miscellaneous Uses 5.01.550 5.01.563 Pharmacotherapy of Inflammatory Bowel Disorder 5.01.575 C5 Complement Inhibitors This policy has been revised.
-5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies Click here to view the changes 11.001.523 Site of Service: Infusion Drugs and Biologic Agents effective Octobe r 3, 2025.
+Policy: 5.01.39 Effective Date: Oct.
+3, 2025 RELATED I RELATED MEDICAL POLICIES: Last Revised: Jun.
+10, 2025 5.01.550 Pharmacotherapy of Arthropathies Replaces: Extracted from 5.01.556 Rituximab: Non-oncologic and Miscellaneous Uses 5.01.550 5.01.563 Pharmacotherapy of Inflammatory Bowel Disorder This policy has been updated.
+5.01.575 C5 Complement Inhibitors Click here to view the current 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies policy.
+11.01.523 Site of Service: Infusion Drugs and Biologic Agents

-The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion drug Medical Necessity criteria only.
+The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion and injection drug Medical Necessity criteria only.

-Site of Service and the infusion drug Medical Necessity criteria apply to all other plan members.
+Site of Service and the infusion and injection drug Medical Necessity criteria apply to all other plan members.